Io Volcano Observer: Mission profile

-The proposed baseline launch would allow a MEGA (Mars-Earth Gravity Assist) trajectory, using a gravity assist at both Mars and Earth to reach Jupiter in August 2033.
-Following a flyby of Io on its way in, the Io Volcano Observer would execute a Jupiter orbital insertion burn to go into an inclined orbit around Jupiter.
-During the remainder of the primary mission, IVO would encounter Io nine times over four years.
-During each of these encounters, the spacecraft would approach Io from over its north polar region, make its closest approach to Io near its equator at an altitude between 200 and 500 kilometers, and leave Io over its south polar region.
-The time and location of closest approach are carefully optimized to obtain the clearest observations of Io's induced magnetic field, libration amplitude, and gravity field.
-Erupting volcanoes will be observed in sunlight and in darkness to best constrain the lava compositions.
-The distribution of heat emanating from Io will be measured from polar perspectives that were not seen by the Galileo spacecraft and cannot be observed from Earth.
-IVO will also sample the complex mix of ionized and neutral molecules of plasma and gas around Io.
-The spacecraft is being designed to survive the primary mission with ample margin which could allow various types of extended missions.
+The proposed baseline launch would have allowed a MEGA (Mars-Earth Gravity Assist) trajectory, using a gravity assist at both Mars and Earth to reach Jupiter in August 2033.
+Following a flyby of Io on its way in, the Io Volcano Observer would have executed a Jupiter orbital insertion burn to go into an inclined orbit around Jupiter.
+During the remainder of the primary mission, IVO would have encountered Io nine times over four years.
+During each of these encounters, the spacecraft would have approached Io from over its north polar region, made its closest approach to Io near its equator at an altitude between 200 and 500 kilometers, and left Io over its south polar region.
+The time and location of closest approach were carefully optimized to obtain the clearest observations of Io's induced magnetic field, libration amplitude, and gravity field.
+Erupting volcanoes would have been observed in sunlight and in darkness to best constrain the lava compositions.
+The distribution of heat emanating from would have been measured from polar perspectives that were not seen by the Galileo spacecraft and cannot be observed from Earth.
+IVO would also have sampled the complex mix of ionized and neutral molecules of plasma and gas around Io.
+The spacecraft was designed to survive the primary mission with ample margin which could allow various types of extended missions.

 Current status

-Io Volcano Observer (IVO) was proposed to the NASA Discovery Program for a third time in July 2019 and was selected for further study in February 2020, but in June 2021, two missions to Venus, DAVINCI+ and VERITAS, were selected instead.
+Io Volcano Observer (IVO) was proposed to the NASA Discovery Program in July 2019 and was selected for further study in February 2020, but in June 2021, two missions to Venus, DAVINCI+ and VERITAS, were selected instead.